Qutos-Tech/product-store-frontend/README.md

 ## 📜 Internship Certificate Policy

-- Internship duration starts from the **Individual Contributions date**
 - **Internship certificate will be issued within 20–30 days** **after successful completion** of the internship

-- Certificate will be issued **only if**:
-  - Pull Requests are merged
-  - Code quality and participation are satisfactory

 ❌ No certificate will be issued for inactive or incomplete participation.